A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Preliminaries

-\background{Temporal hypergraphs.} Compared to static hypergraphs introduced above, \textit{temporal hypergraphs} (also called dynamic hypergraphs) describe not only the structural information of hypergraphs but also the temporal evolution. \begin{definition}[Temporal hypergraphs] A \textit{temporal hypergraph} $\calH = (H_0, H_1, \ldots, H_T)$ consists of a series of static hypergraphs, where each \textit{snapshot} $H_t = (V_t, E_t)$ is a static hypergraph for each \textit{time step} $0 \leq t \leq T$. \end{definition} The temporal information is usually provided as the timestamps of hyperedges.
+\background{Temporal hypergraphs.} Compared to static hypergraphs introduced above, \textit{temporal hypergraphs} (also called dynamic hypergraphs) describe not only the structural information of hypergraphs but also the temporal evolution. \begin{definition}[Temporal hypergraphs] A \textit{temporal hypergraph} $\calH = (H_0, H_1, \ldots, H_T)$ consists of a series of static hypergraphs called \textit{snapshots} $H_t = (V_t, E_t)$ for each \textit{time step} $0 \leq t \leq T$. \end{definition} The temporal information is usually provided as the timestamps of hyperedges.
 Suppose a hyperedge $e$ appears $k$ times with timestamps $t_{e0} < t_{e1} < \ldots < t_{ek}$.
 By default and in all the works covered in this survey, the hyperedge $e$ is seen as existent after its earliest timestamp $t_{e0}$, i.e., $e \in E_{t}, \forall t \geq t_{t0}$.
 In such a way, hyperedge deletion is not considered, and explicit clarification will be added for exceptions.
 When we consider the temporal structure of hypergraphs, we are able to study some properties that cannot be studied in static hypergraphs.
 For example, we can study hyperedge repetitions, i.e., how the same set of nodes appears multiple times at different timestamps.
 See Figure~\ref{fig:temporal_hypergraph} for an example temporal hypergraph, where the hypergraph evolves over time as new hyperedges enter it at different time steps.